 1. Subcircuits are internal heater circuits of 48 amps or less.
 2. Electric heat performance is not within the scope of AHRI standard 430 certification.
 3. To avoid damage due to overheating, minimum face velocity cannot fall below 350 fpm.
-4. Single phase heaters 6 kW and below have 1 control step; all others have 2 control steps as standard.
+4. Single phase heaters 6 kW and below have 1 control step; all others have 2 controls steps as standard.
 5. Heater kW offering is controlled by the AHUBuilder® program.
 This table for reference only.
 6. A 240-v rated heater with 230-v supply shall be derated 8%.
 7. A 240-v rated heater with 208-v supply shall be derated 25%.

-39SM 3 PHASE (cont)
+Electric Heater Data - 39SM 3 Phase (cont)